aCursedComrade/sandbox-research/README.md

 # sandbox-research

 This repository contains my study on Windows internals and my research on sandbox concepts with proof-of-concepts dedicated to Windows.
+Links with https://github.com/aCursedComrade/sample-driver

 ## Resources